flatironinstitute/finufft/docs/fortran.rst

 Using FINUFFT from fortran
 ==========================

-We provide fortran interfaces that are similar to those in C.
+We provide fortran interfaces that are very similar to those in C/C++.

 Simple example
 **************

+*** TO DO ....